Learn about Revenue Operations (RevOps) as a strategy to align siloed revenue teams within B2B and B2C companies and unify revenue goals and targets.

 Published on Wednesday, June 1, 2022

 Each week revVana speaks to enterprises in a number of industries about how to increase their revenue and operational forecasting accuracy.
 Recently, a few common themes began to recur.
-This blog post covers one of these that I call “The Five Cascading Challenges”.
+This blog post covers one of these that we call “The Five Cascading Challenges”.
 It specifically applies to organizations with revenue streams that are tied to consumption or usage of their product.

 “Usage-Based Pricing” is a highly common business practice.
 Organizations contract with each other to supply a product or service offering over a period of time, yet only pay for it as they use or consume it.
 In Manufacturing, this could be as parts or components are purchased, with software / SaaS, it could be as the product is used or as the API is consumed.

 As organizations continue to get more focused on predicting revenue in future quarters, they are equally focused on predicting operational metrics to deliver on the revenue.
-This would include things like human capacity (time), number of parts units required, demand planning and so on.
+This would include things like human capacity (time), number of parts units required, demand planning, and so on.
 The greater the accuracy of this foresight, the greater the optimization of resources.
 More and more, companies are also looking to factor in the demand that is in their sales pipeline for greater visibility.

 As companies look to increase the accuracy of their forecasts, they need to successfully navigate five cascading challenges, each impacting the one that follows.
 These challenges are not insurmountable with the right discipline, focus and technology support.
 This article focuses on explaining the challenges with ideas on how to approach solving them.
 If you’re interested in learning how revVana can help you resolve these, then we recommend reading this article.